sarahhelgen/weekend-movie-sagas/README.md

 Created a movie management application using React Redux and Redux Sagas.
 A user can click on a movie image poster and be taken to a details page where they can view details on the movie as well as genre details.
 By clicking on the add a movie button, a user can input their own movies into the database to be listed on the movie poster page.

-Deployed version of the app can be found here: (will add once deployed to Heroku)

 I created the following to do list to complete this project:

 - npm installs and db setup